-All students in advanced placement status enter the new school year on a probationary period in order to demonstrate the habits and skills needed for success in the new level of challenge.
-The student must maintain an 85% average at the end of the first trimester to remain in the advanced class and maintain a B average throughout the year.
+All students placed in an advanced math class enter the new school year on a probationary period in order to demonstrate the habits and skills needed for success in the new level of challenge.
+The student must maintain a 90% average at the end of the first trimester to remain in the advanced class and maintain a B average throughout the year.